noperator/spindrift/README.md

 - Fetches hourly forecast data with Playwright scheduled in a cron job
 - Renders the forecast, along with live cam streams, in Chromium running in kiosk mode and controlled by DevTools Protocol on a standalone X server
-- Runs on a "headless" Raspberry Pi controlled remotely via SSH
+- Runs on a headless Raspberry Pi controlled remotely via SSH
-- (Optional) Displays on an old, beautiful, hacked Apple iMac G4 17" 1440x900 px
+- (Optional) Displays on an old, beautiful, hacked Apple iMac G4 17" at 1440 × 900 px

 ### Built with